-Our Montana wholesale transmission customers, such as cooperatives, industrial customers, and other customers that have third-party commodity supply providers, are served under our OATT, which is on file with FERC.
+Our Montana wholesale transmission customers, such as cooperatives, industrial customers, and other customers that have third-party commodity supply providers, receive transmission delivery service under our OATT, which is on file with FERC.
 The OATT defines the terms, conditions, and rates of our Montana transmission service, including ancillary services.
+These transmission rates are adjusted annually through formula rates.
 Our South Dakota transmission operations are in the SPP, and transmission service is provided under the SPP OATT.
+These transmission rates are adjusted annually through formula rates.